HL7-UK/UK-Core-Access/input/pagecontent/patient_index.md

 the Provider would respond with a Bundle containing Patient resources with given name starting with `Rich`. [[Example](Bundle-Response-patientsearchbygiven.html)]

 #### Patient name
-The Provider SHOULD support search by patient name:
+The Provider SHALL support search by patient name:
 ```
 GET [base]/Patient?name=[name]
 ```